 Contractors shall submit monthly Invoices reflecting actual utilization of shelter beds.
 The Agency will pay the Contractor on a monthly basis.
 Monthly payments will be made based only on actual bed day utilization.
 Note that no payments will be made for the day in which a Child is discharged from the bed.

 Payment for the Guaranteed Payment Beds included in the Contract will be reconciled at the end of each quarter.
-At the end of each quarter, if the total actual bed days utilized is less than the total Guaranteed Bed days for that quarter (# of Guaranteed Beds X # of calendar days in the quarter), the Contractor shall submit an approved, completed Invoice to the Contract Specialist for the number of Guaranteed Bed days that were unused during that quarter.
+At the end of each quarter, if the total actual bed days utilized is less than the total Guaranteed Bed days for that quarter (# of Guaranteed Beds X # of calendar days in the quarter), the Contractor shall submit an approved, completed Invoice to the Service Contract Specialist for the number of Guaranteed Bed days that were unused during that quarter.
 The Service Contract Specialist will verify the totals submitted and approve final payment.

 Payment will be contingent on the Agency’s timely receipt of service reports detailing expenses, services provided, and the number of Children served.

-At the end of each Contract quarter and year, the Agency will review the Contractor's quarterly and annual report submissions.
+At the end of each performance measurement quarter, the Agency will review the Contractor's reports and documentation.
 If the Contractor's report documents show compliance with applicable performance measures as set forth in Section 1.3.3.16, the Agency will pay the Contractor a performance incentive.

 All Contractor Invoices shall document financial information in an Agency-approved manner so that the Agency obtains information necessary to report such costs to federal programs.